Peggielene Bartels: Life

-Bartels' husband, William Bartels, is a member of the Euro-African Bartels family, whose ancestor Cornelius Ludewich Bartels was Governor-General of the Dutch Gold Coast between 1798 and 1804, and whose son Carel Hendrik Bartels was the most prominent biracial slave trader on the Gold Coast in the second quarter of the nineteenth century.
+Bartels' husband, William Bartels, was a member of the Euro-African Bartels family, whose ancestor Cornelius Ludewich Bartels was Governor-General of the Dutch Gold Coast between 1798 and 1804, and whose son Carel Hendrik Bartels was the most prominent biracial slave trader on the Gold Coast in the second quarter of the nineteenth century.

-Since her accession, Bartels has spent several weeks each year in Ghana on the anniversary of her coronation.
-She is notably the village's first female chief; she plans to become a full-time ruler after her retirement from the embassy.

 "King" is the traditional title for the ruler of Otuam.
-Bartels, Otuam's first female King, prefers the title to "Queen."
-She has stated, "Most of the time, a king is the one who has all the executive power to do things, while the queen is mostly in charge of the children's affairs and reporting to the king.
+Bartels is the first female to occupy this position, and prefers the title of "King" to "Queen": "Most of the time, a king is the one who has all the executive power to do things, while the queen is mostly in charge of the children's affairs and reporting to the king.
 So I really love this."
-The residents of Otuam also traditionally address Bartels as "Nana," which is an honorary title given to royalty and also to women with grandchildren.
+The residents of Otuam also address Bartels as "Nana," an honorary title for royalty and senior women with grandchildren.

-Bartels wakes every morning at 1 am to call Otuam in order to keep up with her regent and elders in order to carry out her duties as King.
-She also visits Otuam for a month every year.
+As part of her royal duties, Bartels wakes every morning at 1:00 a.m.
+EST, to call Otuam (which is several hours ahead) to keep up with her regent and elders.
+Since her accession, Bartels has also spent several weeks each year in Ghana around the anniversary of her coronation.

 So far, Bartels has helped poor families pay school fees for their children, brought computers to classrooms, and helped provide Otuam with its first ambulance, as well as access to clean, running water.
-Since her retirement from the Ghanaian embassy in Washington, D.C., King Peggy has opened a travel agency providing informed tours of Ghana and supporting her many local improvements.
+Since her retirement from the Ghanaian embassy, Bartels has opened a travel agency providing informed tours of Ghana and to support her many social projects.